Introduction

 - Valuation: You know you are up for a risk when you bid.
 There are penalties if you cannot meet the contract you bid for.
 So, you need to evaluate how many tricks your hand can realistically win.

-- Strategy: When you make a bid, your aim should be to help your partner understand your hand without revealing too much about your strategy to your opponents.
-A bid defeats its purpose if the information shared is more helpful to the opponents than to their own partner.
+- Strategy: When you make a bid, your aim should be to help your partner understand your hand without revealing too much about your approach to your opponents.
+A bid defeats its purpose if the information shared is more helpful to the opponents than to their partners.
 Therefore, each bid should be designed to inform the bidder’s partner to the extent necessary while not revealing information from the opponents.

 Tips & Tricks